DeAngelo Smith: Dallas Cowboys

-Smith was selected by the Dallas Cowboys in the fifth round (143rd overall) of the 2009 NFL Draft.
+Smith was selected by the Dallas Cowboys in the fifth round (143rd overall) of the 2009 NFL draft.
 He was switched from cornerback to safety.
 He was waived at the end of training camp on September 5.

 Cleveland Browns (first stint)

 On September 6, 2009, the Cleveland Browns claimed him off waivers.
 He was released on September 16.

 Chicago Bears

 On September 17, 2009, he was claimed off waivers by the Chicago Bears.
 He was inactive in 2 games before being released on September 29 and signed to the team's practice squad.

 Detroit Lions

 On November 18, 2009, the Detroit Lions signed Smith off the Chicago Bears practice squad.
 In seven games he registered 16 tackles and a pass defensed.
 Smith was waived on April 27, 2010.

 Cleveland Browns (second stint)

-On April 28, 2010, he was claimed off waivers by the Cleveland Browns.
+On April 28, 2010, he was claimed off waivers by the Browns.
 He spent one week with the team and was waived on September 15.
 He was re-signed to the practice squad on October 7.
 He was released on September 4, 2010 and later signed to the practice squad.
 He was cut on September 3, 2011.